Free shipping to the US on orders over $150

 Take your prepared anko and divide it into 6 equal portions.
 Take each portion and form it into a ball.

-Tip: If your anko paste is too runny, place it into the refrigerator for awhile to allow it to firm up.
+Tip: If your anko paste is too runny, place it in the refrigerator for a while to allow it to firm up.

 3) Making the Mochi

 Mix the shiratama flour and sugar together.
 Then, make a well in the center of the mixture and pour in the water.
-Mix the ingredients together until they are fully combined together.
+Mix the ingredients together until they are fully combined.
 It should be a very loose liquid at this point.

 4) Microwaving the Mochi

 Cover the mixture with a microwave-safe lid and place it into the microwave at 600 watts for 1.5 minutes.
-Take it out of the micrwave, mix the mochi mixture from the bottom thoroughly and then place back into the microwave for another minute.
+Take it out of the microwave, mix the mochi mixture thoroughly from the bottom, and then place it back into the microwave for another minute.
 You're looking for the mochi dough to obtain a sticky texture.

 5) Cutting the Mochi Into Smaller Pieces

-Spread potato starch onto a clean work station (like a cutting board).
-Transfer the sticky mochi dough from the bowl to the work station.
+Spread potato starch onto a clean work surface, like a cutting board.
+Transfer the sticky mochi dough from the bowl to the work surface.
 Be careful, it’s very hot!
 Split the dough into 6 pieces.
-Sprinkle the potato starch on the surface so that they won’t be sticky.
+Sprinkle potato starch on the surface so that they won’t be sticky.

 6) Rolling Out the Mochi